 It’s equivalent to having a crooked spine.
 If your back is not straight, you’ll feel aches.
 However, when each vertebra has been adjusted and put back in its rightful place, you’ll be pain-free.

 The same is true for your life.

 You will feel complete when you do things that are important to you.
-That sense of accomplishment by unleashing your fullest potential gives you meaning and satisfaction.
+That sense of accomplishment by unleashing your full potential gives you meaning and satisfaction.

-We must put our priorities first to be in a positive state.
-Only having done that, we can be more effective in everything we do, which may include the following:
+You must put your priorities first to be in a positive state.
+Only having done that, you can be more effective in everything you do, which may include the following:

 Improve the quality of personal and professional social interactions